Artiume/Crypto/README.md

 The first step is to create a wallet.
 This is similar to creating a bank account.
 There are two types of wallets; hot wallets and cold wallets.
 A hot wallet is the term for a digital wallet or one that is on your phone or computer.
 Using a software wallet such as [MyEtherWallet (MEW)](https://www.myetherwallet.com/) or [Metamask](https://metamask.io/), here's a [comparison](https://cryptogeek.info/en/compare-wallets/metamask-vs-myetherwallet) of the two.

+### Creating a hot wallet

+First install

 ### Cold Wallets

 A [cold wallet](https://www.bitdegree.org/crypto/cold-wallet) uses a physical key similar to a USB drive to secure your wallet.
 A cold wallet cannot be opened without the hardware key so it's impenetrable but can also be lost or stolen.
-They cost roughly $100 online.
+They cost roughly $100 online, but are the most secure way to protect your crypto, you could literally bury your money.

 ### Exchanges